 Promotional video showing the Proximie platform in action. (below)

 Proximie is a real-time video collaboration tool for surgeons.
 It allows for up to 4 camera feeds to be shared simultaneously from within the operating theatre.
-Remote participants and proctors (those guiding a surgery) can interact with the surgeon in the operating theatre using several tools like the augmented reality hand, which displays a remote participant’s hand over the surgeon’s video field, allowing them to point out intricacies within the surgical area.
-Annotation of the field by participants also means that they can draw on top of the video, or even bring in 3D files or CT Scans (DICOM images) can be overlayed and manipulated (along the X, Y or Z axis) over the live surgical video.
-Other features include live chat and the ability for surgeons to control what the audience is looking at, which is particularly valuable in a teaching setting.
-This live environment and the associated interactions are the primary use case, but there is also a dashboard for scheduling surgical sessions and a library comprised of recordings from live sessions with the ability to play them back and toggle between screens.
-Social aspects like “liking”, commenting, and sharing videos into a users’ feed helps to drive engagement and creates focus around relevant content.
+Remote participants and proctors (those guiding a surgery) can interact with the surgeon using the software.
+Tools like the AR (augmented reality) hand, which displays a remote participant’s hand over the surgeon’s video field, allows for intricacies to be pointed out within the live video feeds.
+Other tools like the annotation tool enables participants to draw on the video.
+2D and 3D files, like CT Scans (DICOM images) can be overlayed and manipulated (along the X, Y or Z axis) over the live surgical video.
+Other features include live chat and the ability for moderators to control what the remote audience is looking at, this is particularly useful in a teaching setting.
+This live environment and the associated interactions are the primary use case, but there is also a dashboard for scheduling surgical sessions and a library comprised of recordings from previous live sessions with the ability to play recorded video back and toggle between screens.
+Social aspects like “favouriting”, commenting, and sharing videos into a users’ feed helps to drive engagement and creates focus around relevant content.
 User and organisational administration also form part of the platform and streamlining this was essential to mitigate privacy concerns when engaging hospitals and similar medical facilities.

-Proximie has grown at an unbelievable pace, with new hires every week, especially after the series B. Upon starting at Proximie, we were three individuals in the UK with a small offshore team.
+Proximie grew at an unbelievable pace, with new hires every week, especially after the series B. Upon starting at Proximie, we were three individuals in the UK with a small offshore team.
 The team grew to over150 people when I made my departure and close a series C soon after of $80M.
-This is across global teams in the US, UK, META and APAC.
-Given the nature of an early-stage startup, I’ve had to wear many hats since I’ve joined, assisting many teams, but my primary focus has always been on the product.
+This is across global teams in the US, UK, META, and APAC.
+Given the nature of an early-stage startup, I’ve had to wear many hats, assisting many teams, with my primary focus being product and design.
 As the team grew, I loved hearing about the people and their backgrounds.
-My door was always open for anyone to feed back to me, be it our hospital implementation teams and the commercial teams, as they were closest to the end-users and customers.
-Next came bridging the gap by aligning senior stakeholder expectations to my product and design vision.
+My door was always open for anyone to feed back to me, be it our hospital implementation teams or the commercial units.
+Especially since, these teams were closest to the end-users and customers.
+I also made an effort to align senior stakeholder expectations with a realistic product roadmap and design vision.

 Proximie promotional video showing ‘The Pursuit of Excellence’. (below)